Steiner Type Packing Problems in Digraphs: A Survey: Introduction

 \subsubsection{Directed Steiner cycle packing problem}

 Let $D=(V(D),A(D))$ be a digraph of order $n$, $S\subseteq V$ a $k$-subset of $V(D)$ and $2\le k\leq n$.
 A directed cycle $C$ of $D$ is called a {\em directed $S$-Steiner cycle} or, simply, an {\em $S$-cycle} if $S\subseteq V(C)$.
 It is worth noting that Steiner cycles have applications in the optimal design of reliable telecommunication and transportation networks \cite{Steiglitz-Weiner-Kleitman}.
 Two $S$-cycles are said to be {\em arc-disjoint} if they have no common arc.
-Furthermore, two arc-disjoint $S$-cycles are {\em internally disjoint} if the set of common vertices of them is exactly $S$.
-We use $\kappa^c_S(D)$~(resp. $\lambda^c_S(D)$) to denote the maximum number of pairwise internally disjoint (resp. arc-disjoint) $S$-cycles in $D$ \cite{Sun4}.
+Furthermore, two arc-disjoint $S$-cycles are {\em internally-disjoint} if the set of common vertices of them is exactly $S$.
+We use $\kappa^c_S(D)$~(resp. $\lambda^c_S(D)$) to denote the maximum number of pairwise internally-disjoint (resp. arc-disjoint) $S$-cycles in $D$ \cite{Sun4}.

-Sun \cite{Sun4} defined the following problems of packing directed Steiner cycles:
+Sun and Jin~\cite{Sun4} defined the following two directed Steiner cycle packing problems:

 {\bf Arc-disjoint directed Steiner cycle packing (ADSCP):} The input consists of a digraph $D$ and a subset of vertices $S\subseteq V(D)$, the goal is to find a largest collection of pairwise arc-disjoint $S$-cycles.